Definitive Guide to Pairing Wine With Chicken and Other Poultry

 - A wine related to Pinot Noir that makes a great wine to use as a red wine sauce base for the duck.
 Want to know more light-bodied wines like Pinot and St. Laurent?
 Check out 13 Light Red Wine Varieties

 White Meat Flavors

-Poussin – Poussin is like a mini chicken, tastes like chicken and is usually prepared like quail.
+Poussin – Poussin is like a mini chicken, tastes like chicken, often prepared like Quail.

 Quail – More assertive flavor than chicken but not as strong as duck.
 Very tender, small, usually with bones.
 Sweet nutty flavor.
-Quail is usually stuffed with forcemeat due to small size.
+Quail is traditionally stuffed with forcemeat due to a small size.